energysistem/manuals/42648-MP3 CLIP/en/100-declaration.md

 EN 301 489-17 V1.2.2.1 (2012-09)<br/>
 EN 62479:2010<br/>

-of the Directive -	2014/53/EU Directive of the European Parliament and of the Council of March 09th 1999.
+in conformity with the essential norms and standards of the Directive 2014/53/EU of the European Parliament and of the Council of April 16th 2014.

 Finestrat, 01st September 2016.